 - Cuticle oil

 Step 3: First red gel polish coat.
 Thin layer, cap edges again.
 Cure 60 seconds.
 Thin coats cure properly—thick coats stay gummy underneath causing premature peeling.
-This is where beginners mess up most frequently.

 Step 6: Seal with no-wipe topcoat.
 This step is CRITICAL for chrome.
 Regular topcoat or wipe-required topcoat will dull the chrome finish completely.
 Apply generously, cap edges, cure 60-90 seconds.
 The longer cure time ensures proper sealing.